infomongo/infomongo.github.io/_posts/2018-05-09-moderately-extreme-programing.md

 ## Where Agile Goes Wrong

-If your team is spending a lot of time estimating stories and measuring velocity, then I think you are missing the point.
+If your team is spending a lot of time estimating stories and measuring velocity, I think you are missing the point.
 The defense of measuring velocity is that it’s the only way to estimate when the project will hit some milestone.
-“We have to measure velocity because it’s the only way we can tell if we will hit our 1.5 release date.”
+“We have to measure our velocity to see if we'll hit our 1.5 release.”

-Typically this milestone is some set of features that were promised to a customer, to “the board” or some such.
+The milestone is some set of features that were promised to a customer, to “the board” or some such.
 Often on these teams, product management is effectively absent.
-There is somebody from *program management* tasked with “running the scrum” and communicating with product management.
+Somebody from *program management* is tasked with “running the scrum” and communicating with product management.

 However, this ignores a fundamental reality of software development.
 It’s a “scope, schedule or quality, choose two” kind of world. *(People talk about budget, schedule and scope, but I have never worked on a project that could be delivered faster by increasing the budget.
 The cost of bringing new people up to speed outweighs the benefits of adding them over the short term.)* If the set of features is set in stone, well then scope is fixed.
 And often, the date was promised too, so there’s your schedule.
 This is pretty much a ticket to long hours, poor quality and low morale.